compbiocore/compbiocore.github.io/README.md

 - [GitHub Access Token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)

-### 1. Install
+### Step 1.
+Install
 Install gulp and dependencies:
 ```
 npm install -g gulp
 npm install
 ```

-### 2. Set up `.env` file with GitHub Access Token
+### Step 2.
+Set up `.env` file with GitHub Access Token
 Sensitive environment variables are stored in the .env file.
 This file is included in .gitignore intentionally, so that it is never committed.
 - Create a `.env` file and copy the contents of `.env.template` into it
 - Add your GitHub username to the .env file
 - Get your [GitHub Access Token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) and add to the `.env` file (it is strongly recommended you use GitHub secrets to do this).

-### 3. Update index.html
+### Step 3.
+Update index.html
 Get the data for updates using gulp:
 ```bash
 gulp sass data
 ```
 The above step runs javascript code that updates the index.html file located in the `public/` folder.
 This updated index.html file is then what is used by GitHub Pages to generate the static web page.

-NOTE: The javascript code used in this step fetches project repo data from from the compbiocore organizational repo and examines for a `docs/` folder and `ready.yml` file in the project repo; if the project repo has these componenets, then the project repo will be published to the website.
+NOTE: The javascript code used in this step fetches project repo data from from the compbiocore organizational repo and examines for a `docs/` folder and a `ready.yml` file summarizing the project in the project repo; if the project repo has these componenets, then the project repo will be published to the website.
 If the repo does not have these components, it will be ignored.
-The updated javascript allows for collecting repo information from an organizational repo with up to 50 pages of data.
+To publish your project, make sure it has these components!

-### 3. GitHUB Actions Deployment
+### Step 4.
+GitHub Actions Deployment
 The site is deployed to GitHub Pages using GitHub Actions.
-The updated index.html file created in the previous step gets pushed to the master branch, which is the branch used as the publishing source for GitHub Pages.
-Note that any changes to the site should be done in the Hugo project (`hugo-site` branch).
+The updated index.html file created in Step 3 along with the entire contents of the `public/` directory gets pushed to the master branch, which is the branch used as the publishing source for GitHub Pages.
+GitHub Actions is set up as a cron job and is scheduled to run once weekly.

+IMPORTANT NOTE: that any changes to the site should be done in the Hugo project (`hugo-site` branch).
 Never commit to `master`, as that branch will be updated by GitHub Actions whenever a new build is done and is the branch used for publishing the website.

 ### Appendix: Local Deployment
 If you downloaded the repo and are following along locally, follow the above steps and then cd to the `public/` directory and start the server as follows: